Haunting harmonies and mysterious melodies for the whole family! Come in costume for fright and delight at The Philadelphia Orchestra./p>

-Kensho Watanabe has been assistant conductor of The Philadelphia Orchestra since the 2016-17 season and was the inaugural conducting fellow at the Curtis Institute of Music from 2013 to 2015, under the mentorship of Yannick Nézet-Séguin.
-In April 2017 he came to worldwide attention when he stepped in at the last minute for an indisposed Nézet-Séguin to make his critically acclaimed debut with The Philadelphia Orchestra and pianist Daniil Trifonov.
-His 2017-18 season with the Orchestra includes the annual Free College Concert with violinist Hilary Hahn, a Family Concert, and numerous School Concerts.
+Kensho Watanabe has been assistant conductor of The Philadelphia Orchestra since the 2016-17 season and was the inaugural conducting fellow of the Curtis Institute of Music from 2013 to 2015, under the mentorship of Yannick Nézet-Séguin.
+In April 2017 he made his critically acclaimed subscription debut with The Philadelphia Orchestra and pianist Daniil Trifonov, and recently he conducted the Orchestra for his debut at the Bravo!
+Vail Music Festival and concerts at the Mann Center and the Saratoga Performing Arts Center.
+His 2018-19 season with the Orchestra includes three subscription concerts, the annual Free College Concert, three Family Concerts, and numerous School Concerts.

-Equally at home in both symphonic and operatic repertoire, Mr. Watanabe has led numerous operas with the Curtis Opera Theatre, most recently Puccini’s La rondine in 2017 and Puccini’s La bohème in 2015.
-Additionally he served as assistant conductor to Mr. Nézet-Séguin on a new production of Strauss’s Elektra at Montreal Opera.
-Mr. Watanabe’s future performances include re-engagements with the Orchestre Métropolitain, the San Diego Symphony, and the Alabama Symphony.
+Equally at home in both symphonic and operatic repertoire, Mr. Watanabe has led numerous operas with the Curtis Opera Theatre, most recently Puccini’s La rondine in 2017 and La bohème in 2015.
+Additionally, he served as assistant conductor to Mr. Nézet-Séguin on a new production of Strauss’s Elektra at Montreal Opera.

 Mr. Watanabe is a graduate of the Curtis Institute of Music, where he studied with distinguished conducting pedagogue Otto-Werner Mueller.
-Additionally he holds a Bachelor of Science degree from Yale College, where he studied molecular, cellular, and developmental biology.
+He also holds a Bachelor of Science degree from Yale College, where he studied molecular, cellular, and developmental biology.